top of page

 Colleen Walsh

 Colleen rejoined our group a MS student in 2018 after working in the Department of Entomology.
 Her project was examining the genetic composition, age and growth, and habitat associations of Largemouth Bass.
-She graduated in December 2021 and is now a research associate in the School of Renewable Natural Resources.
+She graduated in December 2021 and was a research associate from 2021 through 2024.

 Pat Wooden

 Pat was a student in the Department of Entomology and was co-advised by Dr. Mike Stout.
-Pat joined LSU after completing her undergraduate at Virginia Tech, where she specialized in millipedes.
 Her research was the response of Hemiptera to the annual flood pulse in the Atchafalaya River swamp.
-She was awarded the L.D.
-Newsom Graduate Student Award in the Department of Entomology.
 She defended in fall 2019 and completed a Ph.D. at Clemson University in 2023 and is now a post-doc at Mississippi State University.